andrew-vant/romtool/README.rst

    -  ZSNES
    -  snes9x
    -  FCEUX (name as romname.nes.ips instead of romname.ips)
+   -  Add more here....

 Map Files
 ---------

-Notes on creating map files propertly go here...
+Notes on creating map files properly go here...

 Notes: the various map spec files may have any number of extra columns not used by romlib.
 This is intentional; extensions or client applications can